-Select StarSQL as the product for which you need a license, and supply the connection information appropriate for your StarLicense server(s).
+Select StarSQL or StarSQL for iSeries as the product for which you need a license, and supply the connection information appropriate for your StarLicense server(s).
 Click the Add button in the Add License Server dialog to save the information to the License Servers tab.